-In the third placebo controlled trial, a total of 301 patients were randomized in 32 centers in Germany and Austria.
-In this trial, as in the other two trials, entacapone 200 mg was administered with each dose of levodopa/dopa decarboxylase inhibitor (up to 10 times daily) and UPDRS Parts II and III and total daily "On" time were the primary measures of effectiveness.
-The following results were seen for the primary measures, as well as for some secondary measures:
+In the third placebo-controlled study, a total of 301 patients were randomized in 32 centers in Germany and Austria.
+In this study, as in the other two studies, entacapone 200 mg was administered with each dose of levodopa and dopa decarboxylase inhibitor (up to 10 times daily) and UPDRS Parts II and III and total daily "On" time were the primary measures of effectiveness.
+The following results were observed for the primary measures, as well as for some secondary measures:

 |Hours of Awake Time "On" (Home diary)†|

-Comtan (entacapone) is indicated as an adjunct to levodopa/carbidopa to treat patients with idiopathic Parkinson's Disease who experience the signs and symptoms of end-of-dose "wearing-off" (see CLINICAL PHARMACOLOGY, Clinical Studies).
+Comtan is indicated as an adjunct to levodopa and carbidopa to treat end-of-dose "wearing-off" in patients with Parkinson's disease (see CLINICAL PHARMACOLOGY, Clinical Studies).

-Comtan's effectiveness has not been systematically evaluated in patients with idiopathic Parkinson's Disease who do not experience end-of-dose "wearing-off".
+Comtan's effectiveness has not been systematically evaluated in patients with Parkinson's disease who do not experience end-of-dose "wearing-off".

-Comtan (entacapone) tablets are contraindicated in patients who have demonstrated hypersensitivity to the drug or its ingredients.
+Comtan is contraindicated in patients who have demonstrated hypersensitivity to the drug or its ingredients.